jjmcoconut/amethst/content/Master Course/Paper Reviews/Double Counting in Supply Chain Carbon Footprinting.md

 This happens all the time in modern supply chains.
 Let me give you a real-world example.

-### Construction Industry

-Imagine a company that manufactures roof trusses.
-They use advanced engineering to minimize wood waste, which helps the builder save money on materials and labor.
-But here’s the catch:
-- The supplier has to invest in higher upfront costs for better engineering.
-- The builder benefits from lower waste and faster construction.

-Both the supplier and the builder influence the emissions from the same process—building the roof.
-So, who’s responsible for those emissions?

 ### Paint Manufacturers

-Let’s switch industries—paint manufacturing.
 Many companies are moving from solvent-based paints to water-based paints to reduce emissions.
 Sounds great, right?
 But there’s a trade-off.